BrianMorse12604/cse15l-lab-reports/CSE15L Lab3/lab-report-3.md

         camp right on the beach.
 Outdoor activities run the gamut: horseback Lanai’s finest beach (Hulopoe), the Manele Bay Hotel offers water
 ```
-* In this example, only the `-i` option is utilized to search a single file, trying to inquire on some information about a beach in Hawaii.
+* In this example, only the `-i` option is utilized to search a single file, `HandRHawaii.txt`, trying to inquire on some information about a beach in Hawaii.
 * As displayed in this example, case insensitivity was important as many times when beach is capitalized it referred to a name of a certain beach, instead of just the general concept of the word.
 Without the case insensitivity, the `grep` command would not have picked up on these details within the file.

 ```